 EasyHost offers two forms of shared hosting services.
 The first is their Garage plans that provide WebGarage tools to optimize your website.
 The only primary difference in the plans is the number of domains you can host.

-Garage Essential allows you to host a single domain while Garage Focus provides for three domains.
-With Garage Prime, you get unlimited domain hosting.
-The only other difference is a pair of add-on features offered on Focus and Prime accounts.
-They both offer SpeedBoost and Who’s Visiting tools free for one year.
+With Garage Essential, you have the ability to host a single domain, whereas Garage Focus allows for hosting three domains.
+Garage Prime, on the other hand, offers unlimited domain hosting.
+The only additional distinction lies in the pair of add-on features available exclusively for Focus and Prime accounts.
+Both accounts include SpeedBoost and Who’s Visiting tools, provided free of charge for one year.

 Note that if you don’t already own your domain, you will have to purchase one with these plans.
 Their domain pricing is a bit expensive, so you’ll save money by buying a domain name elsewhere and transferring it to EasyHost.